Last updated on May 7th, 2024 at 12:20 pm

 In the UK, Mother’s Day is held on “Mothering Sunday,” which falls on the fourth Sunday of Lent—usually in mid-March.
 “Mothering Sunday” started centuries ago, when children working away from home were given a Sunday off to visit their mothers.
 Mother’s Day in the UK is still grounded in religion and also honors the Virgin Mary.

-Today, mothers across the land spend the holiday relaxing, receiving cards and gifts, and (if they so choose) spending time with their children.
+Today, mothers across the land spend the holiday relaxing, receiving cards and gifts, and enjoying time off.

 Ethiopian Mother’s Day